rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 Most projects use multiple languages.
 No matter what the tech stack, modern applications often consist of a mix of languages.
 If you're writing a web application, it's very likely that you'll be writing some HTML, CSS and Javascript, whether you're building it using Rails or ASP.NET MVC.

+## Why should I hire a polyglot programmer?

+People are often sceptical of people with varied coding experience.
+They're used to seeing

+	5 years Java experience

+on the CV in front of them, so when they see the CV that says

+	3 years Ruby experience
+	1 year Python experience
+	1 year C# experience
+	3 years Javascript experience

+they're concerned that the person doesn't have the skills required for the job.